 “There’s a ritual as to how many steps you take and where and how you bow to the emperor.
 The party that I went with, including the senior management team at the embassy, had two rehearsals with the Imperial Household Agency, so that we didn’t make a false step during the actual event.”

 , BA’78, LLB’82, had a very different experience when he was accredited as Canada’s non-resident ambassador to war-torn Iraq in 2005.
-To present his credentials to the president of Iraq, Holmes flew to Baghdad, then took a military helicopter to the so-called Green Zone, because the road from the airport was unsafe.
+To present his credentials to the president of Iraq, Holmes flew to Baghdad, then took a military helicopter to the heavily fortified Green Zone, because the road from the airport was so unsafe.
 He had to bring along a military helmet and a bullet-proof vest.

 McGill graduates occupy several key positions in Canada’s senior diplomatic corps.
-In Asia alone, Canada’s ambassadors to China, Japan, the Philippines and the Association of Southeast Asian Nations are all McGill alumni.
+In Asia alone, Canada’s ambassadors to China (John McCallum, PhD'77), Japan (Burney), the Philippines (Holmes) and the Association of Southeast Asian Nations (Marie-Louise Hannan, BA'91) are all McGill alumni.

 , BA’97, Canada’s consul general in Istanbul, says of diplomatic postings.
 “We put a high premium on adaptability in terms of the personal characteristics that our line of work requires.”